AmitKumarDas/curated-tech/go/taco-bell-prog-reqs-in-the-wild.md

   - Result of each instruction is commited to tbe newly built image Instruction Naming Practices:
   - They are UPPERCASE by convention
-  - e.g. FROM, COPY, ENV, WORKDIR, ADD, COPY, EXPOSE, LABEL, USER, VOLUME, STOPSIGNAL, ONBUILD, RUN, etc.
+  - FROM, COPY, ENV, WORKDIR, ADD, COPY, EXPOSE, LABEL, USER, VOLUME, STOPSIGNAL, ONBUILD, RUN Parser Directives:
-Parser Directives:
   - Special type of comment in the form # directive=value
   - e.g.